arcs-njit-edu/docs/docs/Software/programming/python/conda.md

     print(soft.to_markdown(index=False))
     ```

-!!! important
+!!! warning

     Users can use conda after using any of the modules mentioned above.
-Once `Miniforge3` module is loaded, users can create virtual Python environments to manage Python modules.
+However, please note that in future, the `Anaconda` module may be removed as Anaconda is no longer free for non-profit academic research use at institutions with more than 200 employees.
+While we have not recived any offical communication from Ananconda yet, please use `Miniforge3` module instead of Anaconda.
+You don't need to reinstall or recreate any environmnt if you already created Conda environment with Anaconda.
+Just load Miniforge3 and the remaining steps are same.

 ## Create and Activate a Conda Virtual Environment

-Load the Anaconda Module
+Load the Miniforge3 Module

 ```
 module load Miniforge3